-In the UK the greater bulk of income tax which flows into the Exchequer does so by deduction at source.
+In the UK most income tax which flows into the Exchequer does so by deduction at source.
 The tax is taken from income before it is paid to the taxpayer and most of this happens by way of Pay-As-You-Earn (PAYE).
 This collection system will no doubt be familiar to almost everyone who is in employment and also to those who receive pensions.

-From April 2016 radical changes to the way in which interest paid to savers by banks and building societies is taxed means that this interest will no longer be paid with tax deducted at source.
-Instead for many their savings income will be covered by the introduction of a Savings Allowance.
-Make sure you read the guidance on these changes covered in the 'tax rates and new allowances' section on page 4.
+From April 2016 radical changes to the way in which interest is paid to savers by banks and building societies mean that this interest is no longer paid with tax deducted at source.
+Instead for many their savings income is covered by the Savings Allowance.
+Make sure you read the guidance on this issue covered in the 'tax rates and allowances' section on page 4.

 Many of us, including children, the retired and working people, will have savings accounts of one sort or another and many might also have shares from which income arises in the form of dividends.
-The way in which dividends are taxed is also changing, again with individuals benefitting from the introduction of a Dividend Allowance so strategies may need to change to maximise income and minimise income tax.
+The way in which dividends are taxed has also changed, with individuals benefitting from a Dividend Allowance.
+Strategies may need reviewing to maximise income and minimise income tax.

-As these circumstances cover the overwhelming majority of individuals, more than 80% of the population will have little or no regular contact with HM Revenue and Customs (HMRC), the organisation that administers and regulates all taxes in the UK.
+As the circumstances described above cover the overwhelming majority of individuals, more than 80% of the population will have little or no regular contact with HM Revenue and Customs (HMRC), the organisation that administers and regulates all taxes in the UK.

-Over 10 million taxpayers have something more than just a regular income taxed under PAYE or income which will be covered by the Savings and Dividend Allowances.
-Instead they might have income from their own business or receive rent from a property.
-Alternatively, it may be that their savings or dividend income is significant assessment return each year and then they will have direct contact with HMRC.
+Over 10 million taxpayers have something more than just a regular income taxed under PAYE or income covered by the Savings and Dividend Allowances.
+They might have income from their own business or receive rent from a property.
+Alternatively, it may be that their savings or dividend income is significant enough to result in tax being payable at the basic, higher or additional rates of tax.
+These taxpayers may be asked to complete a self assessment return each year and then they will have direct contact with HMRC.